 • Some insurers also require that no one in your household owns a vehicle and that you do not have regular access to a vehicle.

-Next, you would shop for a non-owner policy like a standard one.
+Next, you would shop for a non-owner policy the same way you would if shopping for standard car insurance coverage.
 However, not all carriers offer non-owner coverage.
 Then, the insurance company will have an SR-22 filed on your behalf.
-Auto insurance companies can only file an SR-22 after you have obtained at least the state-mandated coverages as part of your non-owner car insurance policy.
+Auto insurance companies can only file an SR-22 after you have obtained the state-mandated coverages as part of your non-owner car insurance policy.

 Once the SR-22 is filed, you must maintain the related insurance coverage for the state-mandated period.
 The period varies, but most commonly, it’s three years.